Xfinity remote not working? Here’s how to fix it

 You can remove the batteries and reinsert them for the remote to last a little longer.
 But it’s always a good idea to start with fresh batteries when troubleshooting a malfunctioning Xfinity remote.

 If you have more than one Xfinity Cable TV box in your home, your remote may be paired with the wrong one.

 As per the company’s official website, the Xfinity remote can be paired with only one TV box at a time.
-Just unpair or reset the remote and then pair it with the desired Xfinity box and check if it works.
+Just unpair or reset the remote, pair it with the desired Xfinity box, and check if it works.

 Remove obstacles in the way

 Most Xfinity remotes use an infrared sensor to communicate with the cable box.
 So, if there is any obstacle between the remote and the receiver, it will prevent the signal from reaching the receiver.

 First, make sure that there is a clear path between the remote and the receiver.
 Next, make sure the TV box is well within range.

 You can use your smartphone camera to ascertain whether the sensor is working or not.
 Just press any button on the remote, and see if your camera captures any light signal from the sensor.

 If not, the remote circuit board is damaged, and you must replace it.

 You might have to reset your Xfinity remote, and in most cases, it does the trick.